 |The Halfway House pictured in the 1960s|

 The Halfway House was at 127-129 Derby Street in between the junctions with Shaw Street and Rothwell Street.
-The pub dated back to the 1830s and it got its name from the fact that it was roughly halfway up the hill from town to Daubhill.
+The pub dated back to the late-1840s.
+It got its name from the fact that it was roughly halfway up the hill from town to Daubhill.

-The Halfway House was run by the Ashton family for a number of years.
-In 1841 Thomas Ashton ran a beerhouse in Back Rothwell Street and if it wasn’t the same pub then it was certainly nearby.
-Back Rothwell Street ran immediately to the rear of the Halfway House.
+The pub was run by the Ashton family for a number of years.
+In 1841 Thomas Ashton ran a beerhouse in Back Rothwell Street which ran immediately to the rear of the Halfway House.

 The Ashtons were certainly in residence at 38 Derby Street - as number 127 was numbered at that time - by 1843.
 Thomas and his three sons were joined by Mary Ann Bridge - formerly of Pilkington Street - and her son, Richard.